 The Benefits of a Strong Personal Brand

 Apart from pumping up your ego, what tangible benefits can a powerful personal brand deliver?
-For starters, they make more money.
-A lot more.
+For starters, Visible Experts make more money.
+Often, a lot more.
 The chart below shows the relative billing rates for each Visible Expert level.

-As you can see, buyers are willing to pay over 13 times more for a Global Superstar than an average professional.
+As you can see, buyers are willing to pay much more for highly visible experts than an average professional.
 But even Level 1 experts hold a significant advantage over their undistinguished brethren.

-The reason stars can charge more is that many buyers are willing to pay a premium for experts they believe in.
-They are willing to pay extra for the confidence that a Visible Expert will more knowledge and experience to their problem and solve it more quickly and with greater precision.
+The reason Visible Experts can charge more is that many buyers are willing to pay a premium for experts they believe in.
+They are willing to shell out extra for the confidence that a Visible Expert will bring more knowledge and experience to their problem, solving it more quickly, and with greater precision.
 Higher billing rates aren’t the only benefit.
 Here are a few others:

 - Highly visible experts attract more media attention.
 When a reporter needs an authoritative quote, they reach out to the experts most closely associated with the issue at hand.